-In addition to contributing to the growth of food crops, they also produce the delicious treat, honey.
-Furthermore - bees also contribute to the meat and dairy industry as well.
+In addition to contributing to the growth of food crops, bees also produce the delicious treat, honey.Bees also contribute to the meat and dairy industry as well.
 How is this possible?
 Bees pollinate the clover and alfalfa that is fed to cattle.
 There is a huge range of manufactured food products made from all of these ingredients and products.
-It is awesome to know what kind of HUGE impact that these SMALL critters can make in our lives, without us even knowing it!
-To say that we actually rely on these hard working critters to help sustain our modern food and ecosystem is a huge understatement.
-Let's get more into depth with this, and give bees a little more of our appreciation!
-We're giving them a huge shout out and not just for the delicious honeycomb and honey they offer to our lives!
+How cool is it to learn the massive impact the tiny bee has on our food system?Here’s the lowdown on how bee health is vital to human and planet health.

 Different Types of Bees

-You would be surprised at some of the major differences between the types of bees.
-It really gets down to the small details, like sizing, the hairs on their legs, and so on.The stiff hairs on their legs allow them to collect more pollen and efficiently transport between plants.
+There are small but important differences between bee types, such as sizing, the hairs on their legs and more.The stiff hairs on their legs allow them to collect more pollen and efficiently transport between plants.
 Bumblebees are larger in size than most and tend to be more successful at dispersing pollen onto certain crops due to their vigorous vibrations.

 Why Is Pollen Important?

-So, now that we know why bees are so integral to our everyday lives due to theirpollination process, why is pollen itself so important?
+Now thatyou know why bees are so integral to our everyday lives due to theirpollination process, why is pollen itself so important?
 Here’s the breakdown.
 Pollen is a fine powdery substance with microscopic grains that are released from the male part of the flower.
-Within each grain is a male gamete that is set to fertilize the female ovule, which leads to pollen being spread through insects, wind, and animals.
-The pollination process is important because it produces the fruit we eat, which will then release seeds that will grow into more plants.
+Within each grain is a male gamete(reproductive cell)that is set to fertilize the female ovule, which leads to pollen being spread through insects, wind, and animals.
+The pollination process is important because it producesmany foods we eat, which will then release seeds that will grow into more plants.

 Interestingly enough, some plants can pollinate themselves or rely on the wind to do it for them, but many plants rely on animals to assist with their pollination process.
 Bees typically focus on one species of plant at a time—and they are extremely smart by doing so.
-They have figured out by themselves that by focusing on one particular species of the same flower in the same outing, produces a much higher quantity.What bees eat and collect during pollination contributes to our lives greatly!
+They have figured out that focusing on one particular species of the same flower in the same outing produces a much higher quantity.What bees eat and collect during pollinationgreatly contributes to our lives!